Vegetable Stuffed Braided Bread | Spicy Braided Stuffed Bread

 • ½ of a large one Jalapeno Deseeded and finely chopped

-• 3 tbsp Green chili cilantro chutney
+• 3 tablespoon Green chili cilantro chutney

 • as needed Feta cheese Optional